 Virtual Conference Live Sessions

-To access the Zoom invitations, please follow the link to the password restricted program below (accessible only to conference registrants).
+To access the Zoom invitations, please follow this link to the password restricted program (accessible only to conference registrants).

-If you Sign-up here!, we’ll email you a reminder two days before the event that contains all the Zoom links.
+Or, you can Sign-up here! and we’ll email you a reminder two days (and two hours) before the event that contains all the Zoom links.

 See you there!